 Improving Your Self-Esteem

 One of the biggest ways that Invisalign can impact your daily life is by improving your self-esteem.
-According to Doc Player, 47% of teens who use Invisalign braces had a boost in their self-esteem during the treatment process, while only 22% of teens with metal braces did.
 While your teeth may not be perfectly straight until treatment is completed, you can still see progress, which can improve the way you feel about your teeth and your overall appearance.

 Altering Your Dental Hygiene Routine